Jason Barrett (actor)

-Jason Barrett (born 27 March 1976) is a Jamaican-British actor, script writer, mixed martial artist and criminal, currently serving a -year prison sentence.
+Jason Barrett (born 27 March 1976) is a Jamaican-British actor, script writer, mixed martial artist and former criminal, who served six years of imprisonment.

 Acting career

 He has had featured roles in hit soaps EastEnders, The Bill and in the feature film The Big I Am to be released in 2010.
 He also performed on stage, in Angie Le Mar's hit play, The Brothers where he played Kenny Ellis.
 The Brothers broke box office records at London's Hackney Empire, the show was broadcast on MTV April 2009.

 Jason is also the Writer and Director of The Naked Poet, a feature film due for release winter 2012, Starring Petra Letang, Michael Harvey, Kyla Frye, Aml Ameen, Kelle Bryan, Michelle Gayle and Mohammed George.

 Mixed martial arts career

 To date, he has had 10 fights since his first professional fight in 2005, with a record of 3 wins and 7 losses.
 His only wins have come from a referee stoppage against Mindaugas Arbocius, a TKO win against Nigel Whitear and a knockout (punch) against Mark Carling.
 Barrett has fought as a welterweight, fighting mostly for the now defunct Cage Rage and currently for UCMMA.